There is a lot to consider when shopping for a kitchen knife and you can’t get away from this dilemma: carbon steel vs stainless steel.

 Carbon steel beats other steel grades when it comes to hardness but corrodes fast, which is one of its daunting downsides.
 We can say that carbon steel is a blessing in disguise owing to the innumerable benefits the world relishes.

-On a bigger spectrum, carbon steel is characterized by a concentration of carbon ranging from 0.05% to 2% carbon.
+On a bigger spectrum, carbon steel is characterized by a concentration of carbon ranging from 0.05% to 2%.
 There may be other elements in combination incidentally, often manganese, because of the manufacturing processes of carbon steel.